harshkaria/harshkaria/site/content/posts/why-icl-works.md

 LLMs have become a common tool in various tasks such as generation and code completion.
 Models from OpenAI, Cohere, Anthropic, and others are widely used.
 In some cases, it makes sense to have your own model weights.

 While fine-tuning has been a popular approach for transferring to new tasks (Devlin et al., 2019), it is impractical to fine-tune the entire model for simple tasks.
-In context learning (ICL) is a form of pruning the latent space of these models to focus on the specific use case.
+In context learning (ICL) is a form of pruning the latent space of these models to focus on a specific use case.

 ## What is Prompt Engineering?